-Ahhhh – Summertime – a time when we all head outdoors to take a hike, work in the yard, and our children roll down hills and ride their bikes.
+Ahhhh – with warm weather comes more time outdoors to hike, work in the yard, and for the kids to roll down hills and ride their bikes.

 Unfortunately, the number of people who contract diseases from mosquito, tick and flea bites has more than tripled in the United States in recent years, according to the Centers for Disease Control and Prevention.